 - Type on Google “temporal residence” + city and research if there are any great options

-If your project is part-time you can combine other hours of work from your free time and exchange it for free stays.
+If your project is part-time, full-time, or remote you can still combine other hours of work from your free time and exchange them for free stays.
 If you choose this option you will need to make sure that you can combine both projects, there is always a possibility to agree on the working hours with the host.

 Here are some of the valuable options to consider if you would like to keep some savings: